The Vermont Statutes Online

 (6) If the assignor is married, the assignor has submitted to the court a signed and notarized statement of the spouse consenting to the assignment.
 If a notarized statement is not presented to the court, the court shall determine the ability of the assignor to make the proposed assignment without the spouse’s consent.

 1B.a.
 A winner may pledge all or any part of a prize as collateral for a loan.
-Notwithstanding any provision of Article 9 of the Uniform Commercial Code to the contrary, perfection of a security interest in a prize shall be completed by filing, in addition to any other filings which may be required, a financing statement with the Commission.
+Notwithstanding any provision of Article 9 of the Uniform Commercial Code to the contrary, perfection of a security interest in a prize shall be completed by filing, in addition to any other filings that may be required, a financing statement with the Commission.

 b.
-In order to be entitled to receive a prize payment or payments from the Commission, a secured party shall be required to obtain a certified final order of a court of competent jurisdiction which:
+In order to be entitled to receive a prize payment or payments from the Commission, a secured party shall be required to obtain a certified final order of a court of competent jurisdiction that:

 (1) Adjudges the prize winner in default of a loan agreement with the secured party.

-(2) Makes findings with respect to the loan agreements and financing statements constituting the loan transaction which are equivalent to those required pursuant to subdivisions 1A.c.(1)-(3) of this paragraph and, in addition, a finding that truth-in-lending disclosures set forth in 12 C.F.R. §§ 226.17, 226.18, 226.19, and 226.20 were made.
+(2) Makes findings with respect to the loan agreements and financing statements constituting the loan transaction that are equivalent to those required pursuant to subdivisions 1A.c.(1)-(3) of this paragraph and, in addition, a finding that truth-in-lending disclosures set forth in 12 C.F.R. §§ 226.17, 226.18, 226.19, and 226.20 were made.

 (3) Identifies specific payments and awards ownership of said payments to the secured party.